 CAD and AutoCAD software programs can also create more accurate renderings of the drawings and designs.
 These software programs allow engineers to use complex objects within their drawings, and use techniques such as parametric and solid modeling techniques along with wireframe techniques to render a drawing.

 The CAD and AutoCAD software programs also have a variety of rendering aids that help create very realistic and accurate renderings of the drawings - which more or less creates an almost actual picture of the building that will be constructed.
+This enables designers, engineers and planners to include and incorporate a variety of concepts within the design process and visualize a variety of options and ideas without wasting time and saving costs in the process.

 Along with these obvious visually oriented benefits, CAD and AutoCAD software also offer a variety of in-built documentation reports.
 These are beneficial on several levels as they are based on the data used while creating these designs and provide businesses with a variety of intelligent and informative reports which prove to be extremely useful during the planning and implementation stages of the actual construction process.